PierreLouisLetoquart/deskey/README.md

 # Templite

-A lite template of a MacOS app.
+A lite template of a desktop app.
 Build with Bun (TypeScript) and Tauri (Rust).
 Native feelin' and fast.

 ![app vizu](./assets/beruvybv.png)